How to budget effectively before leasing a commercial space

 With rent likely being one of the biggest costs of your business, it’s important to budget effectively when leasing commercial real estate.

-“You really have to research all the costs to operate a space,” says BDC Major Accounts Manager Brett Prikker, who has financed numerous commercial real estate transactions.
+“You really have to research all the costs to operate a space,” says BDC Business Centre Manager Brett Prikker, who has financed numerous commercial real estate transactions.
 “Many businesses wind up over budget because they didn’t review all the lease costs and end up hurting their profitability.”

 Follow these three essential steps from Prikker to budget effectively for your commercial real estate lease.